Rrobinvip/1779_A2_memcache/README.md

-# ECE 1779 A2 MEMCACHE - Group 17
+# ECE 1779 MEMCACHE - A File caching system simulates AWS auto scaling

-Assignment completed, will be tag with "ece1779-assignment-2.1".
-This is the final commit.

 ## To run
 Script must be executed with current shell with intergrated mode.
 In most cases, Ubuntu use BASH, and macOS use ZSH.